NikolaiTeslovich/RISE/README.md

 # Sensor payload & camera assembly

-Here is the end result of the brief tutorial below:
+Here is the end result of the brief tutorial below (ideally it would be soldered):

 ![SensorPayload](/resources/SensorPayload.jpeg)